-MultiCharts trading platform is award-winning trading software.
-Whether you are a new trader or a professional, MultiCharts has features that may help you achieve your trading goals.
+MultiCharts trading platform is an award-winning trading software.
+Whether you are a new trader or a professional, MultiCharts has features that can help you achieve your trading goals.
 High-definition charting, built-in indicators and strategies, one-click trading from chart and DOM, high-precision backtesting, brute-force and genetic optimization, automated execution and support for EasyLanguage scripts are all key tools at your disposal.
-The freedom of choice has been the driving idea behind MultiCharts as you can see in the wide choice of supported data feeds and brokers.
-Choose your trading method, test it, and start trading with any supported broker you like—that's the advantage of MultiCharts.
+Freedom of choice has been the driving idea behind MultiCharts as you can see in the wide choice of supported data feeds and brokers.
+Choose your trading method, test it, and start trading with any supported broker you like — that's the advantage of MultiCharts.

-The main difference between MultiCharts .NET and regular MultiCharts is the ability to develop in .NET languages, such as C# and VB.NET.
-Any IDE can be used to create scripts from the built-in editor to Notepad++.
-A very tight integration with Visual Studio makes that IDE a perfect choice.
+The main difference between MultiCharts .NET and MultiCharts regular is the ability to develop in .NET languages, such as C# and VB.NET.
+Any IDE can be used to create scripts, from the built-in editor to Notepad++.
+A very tight integration with Visual Studio makes this IDE a perfect choice.

-Here are a few features in MultiCharts .NET that are not available in regular MultiCharts:
+Here are a few features in MultiCharts .NET that are not available in MultiCharts regular:

 - Create custom toolbars.

 - Access to all information in Order and Position Tracker from scripts.

 Watch a short intro video to get an overview of the .NET Editor and the tight integration we created with Visual Studio.
 Remember, you can choose between 32 and 64-bit versions for the one that best fits your needs.

 The descriptions of the features common to MC.NET and regular MultiCharts (i.e. charting, manual and auto trading, data management, etc.) can be found below.